SenseDev00/BuildingHere/Readme.md

-# Repository for allowing me to freely create without fear of failure
+# Repository to freely create without fear of failure
 ### BuildingHere repository is being used to help fuel the mindset of improving programming skills through repetition and being creative.

 # Repository strucutre